Yrahcaz7/The-Septenary-Forest/docs/layer-features.md

 - `autoPrestige()`: **optional**.
 Returns a boolean.
 If it is true, the layer will always automatically do a prestige if it can.
 This is good for automating static layers.

-Additional features:

-- `onPrestigeIsAfterGain`: **optional**.
-A boolean indicating whether this layer's `onPrestige()` function triggers after prestige resource gain but before resetting anything (this also means that any relevant milestones and achievements will be updated to reflect the gain).
-By default is false, which makes `onPrestige()` trigger before both gain and reset.

-- `logged`: **optional**.
+- `logged` (additional feature): **optional**.
 For normal layers, if this is a [truthy](https://developer.mozilla.org/en-US/docs/Glossary/Truthy) value, the resource gain becomes the log of the previous gain plus one.
 If it is exactly `true`, the log base is `10`, otherwise the log base is `new Decimal(logged)`.
 Can also be a function.
 Has no effect on static layers.

 ## Tree/node features